 Our dissertation consultancy services also involve dissertation or thesis editing and proofreading.

 We guarantee your confidentiality, consistency, and discretion when handling your order.
-Besides, be guaranteed of a plagiarism-free dissertation.
+Besides, be guaranteed a plagiarism-free dissertation.

 Your dissertation should have an abstract that summarizes it.
 The abstract is always written last but comes before the introduction.